purvin555/angular7demo/README.md

 ## Check working demo at https://github.com/purvin555/angular7demo

-Demo loads some items from mock data from a .json file.
-Click an item in left most section to see a mapped list in middle section.
+Demo uses mock data read from a .json file.
+In desktop view mode you will see one ore more items load on left hand side.
+Click an item in left most section to load a mapped list in middle section.
 Select item from middle section to load sub-items in right most section.
+Mobile view is self explanatory.